Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 person.js
 ```

 It is important that you export your class correctly.
-Include the following line at the in of your `person.js` file
+Include the following line at the end of your `person.js` file.

 ```
 module.exports = { Person };